fynv/Three.V8/README.md

 * Test.V8: Simple example using the V8 engine.
 * Three.V8.CLR: C# bindings of the V8 engine (itself) and OpenGL.
 * GamePlayer: C# WPF GUI embedding the V8 engine.
 * game: Game script test code.
 The math library and other utilities are borrowed directly from Three.js.
+Most assets are from [discoverthreejs.com](https://discoverthreejs.com/).

 ## Building